scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-3/index.md

 }
 ```

 In the code above, we created four new private methods.
 The `#createDragEvents` method will be invoked when our Phaser Scene is created, and is used to initialize all of our drag event listeners, which is the code in the other three methods.
 In each of those methods, we ended up registering an event listener with Phaser for when there is an input event of a specific type.
-How this works is in the Phaser framework, there is an Event Emitter class that is used internally to emit a variety of events, and that same class allows you to register an event listener that will be called when that event is sent.
+In the Phaser framework, there is an Event Emitter class that is used internally to emit a variety of events, and that same class allows you to register an event listener that will be called when that event is sent.
 What is really cool about Phaser is that this class is used internally on most resources, which means you can listen for events on your Game Objects, Scenes, Plugins, and much more!
-By default, any object type that has a built in Event Emitter, you will be able to use the `on` method to register an event listener.
+By default, on any object type that has a built in Event Emitter, you will be able to use the `on` method to register an event listener.

 In the three methods above, we are listening for 3 different event types: `dragstart`, `drag`, and `dragend`.
 These three events are tied to the click and drag events, and by listening for these events on the Scene Input Plugin (`this.input`), we will invoke our event listener callback for any game object that is dragged in our Scene.
 To see an example, if you click and drag one of the cards in the Scene, you should see some information be logged to the developer console.